 Entrust seasoned professionals with the meticulous task of repositioning fire sprinkler heads within ceiling panels best.
 Whether optimizing the fire sprinkler repositioning process or dealing with limited access, Kord Fire Protection offers a systematic approach to simplify this crucial process.
 In this guide, we’ll walk you through the steps involved in repositioning sprinkler systems for improved coverage.

-New Sprinkler Head
+Step 1: Identify the New Sprinkler Head Location

 Kord Fire Protection’s seasoned installation experts begin by assessing the room and identifying the optimal locations for the new sprinkler heads.
 After taking precise measurements, they mark and prepare a hole for the new sprinkler head.